-Danger!
+'Danger!'
 My mind shrieked suddenly, violently hurtling me back into the here and now.
 My senses were alert now.
-I saw stealthy movement in the darkness beyond, and then light bounced off a shiny sharp object.
+I had seen a stealthy movement in the darkness beyond.
+Suddenly, light bounced off a shiny sharp object again.
 A knife!

-I peered hard at the light behind them, subconsciously measuring the distance to light and safety and judging my chances if I made a break for it.
+I peered hard at the light behind them, subconsciously measuring the distance to light and safety, judging my chances if I had to make a break for it.
 Their dirty overgrown facial hair blurred my vision.

 One dropped his burnt cigar on the ground and crushed it, slowly twisting his foot on it.
 I stumbled backwards, suddenly afraid at the slow deliberate act.
 My face turned white with fear.

 I turned and began to sprint.
 But another hoon appeared at the far end.
 His sinister frame blocked the alley entrance.
 He looked like a pirate and was heavily armed.

 The hairs on the back of my neck stood up.
 Beads of sweat streamed down my forehead into my eyes, stinging and blinding me.
 Cold shivers ran down my body.
 I cried for help, but ran on regardless.

 It seemed like an eternity.
 As time stood still, everything happened around me in slow motion.
 I saw myself running, breathless, unable to stop.
 Stopping was foolish, fighting unthinkable.
 Flight offered the only hope.